Page 1 of 1

 Good day, sir.
 I am Kenny the Great, and I seek entry into your fine city.'

-It triggers for I and am (amongst other things).
+am (amongst other things).
 The reason why I did not bother to code it to respond to your name is that I figured it was more economical to include those other words (I am call call name named) because you would have to use at least one of them to give your name and business as requested.